 There were packaged snacks, fruits, as well as fruit salad and dried fruits.
 Other than that, there was packaged bread, some cold cuts and eggs.

 Air Canada Maple Leaf Lounge Paris Summary

-It’s always nice when you can access a lounge of the airline you are actually flying with using Priority Pass.
+It’s always nice when you can access a lounge of the airline you are actually flying with using your Priority Pass membership.
 That said, the Air Canada Maple Leaf Lounge is not spectacular – especially so when it comes to seating options (it is in a typical lounge layout with sofa chairs) and refreshments.

 That said, the work cubicles were some of the nicest and most private ones I’ve had the chance to see and were great for getting focused and getting some work done.